CUNY-CSI-Loverde-Laboratory/Chakraborty_Loverde_Macromolecules_2021/README.md

-- [POLYMERSOME/in.new] – LAMMPS script to equilibrate a PEO-PS and PAA-PS membrane, with divalent counterions
+- [n.new] – LAMMPS script to equilibrate a PEO-PS and PAA-PS membrane, with divalent counterions
-- [POLYMERSOME/input.lammps] example starting polymersome configuration
+- [input.lammps] example starting polymersome configuration